merly-ai/MP-CodeCheckBin-Windows/README.md

 MPCC.
 It also provides a summarized report of the number of expressions, anomalies, and scores found in the source code that inference was performed on, in a machine-readable format.

+## MPCC Configuration
+For users who wish to customize their MPCC experience, a JSON file is available to configure MPCC to fit your preferences.

+The JSON file is located at the following location:

+*%appdata%\..\local\merly.ai\debugging\MP-CodeCheck\config.json*